Living in Tokyo / Working at the NII

 - Photo (high resolution; colour), the photo is used to create your ID card at NII

-- Letter of recommendation (you need a 1-page letter of recommendation from a professor at your home university)
+- If you apply for the official NII internship: Letter of recommendation (you need a 1-page letter of recommendation from a professor at your home university)

-- If you are a EU citizen you can stay up to 90 days in Japan and do the NII internship without a Visa (actually you can extend by another 90 days (180 days in total) when in Japan.
+- If you are a EU citizen you can stay up to 90 days in Japan without a Visa (actually you can extend by another 90 days (180 days in total) when in Japan.

 - If you are not from the EU or plan to stay more than 90 days, apply for a Certificate of Eligibility (COE), which is the prerequisite to apply for a visa.